arielherself/espresso/README.md

 Oceania: <strong>Warren Twohey</strong>, Auckland, New Zealand

 They all gave the correct answers of Luke, Empire State, Napoleon Solo, the Maltese Falcon and force.
 The theme is Star Wars; Luke Skywalker, “The Empire Strikes Back”, Han Solo, Millennium Falcon and the “force”.

+## Australia’s reckoning with racism

+The list of crimes perpetrated against [Australia’s Aboriginals](https://te.arielherself.xyz/asia/2022/08/11/australias-leader-wants-to-include-aboriginals-in-the-constitution), who make up about 4% of the population, is long and grim.
+Even by those standards, the death of Cassius Turvey shocked the country.
+On October 13th the 15-year-old was walking home from school in Perth, in Western Australia, when he was chased down and assaulted with a metal pole.
+He died of his injuries ten days later.
+Police have charged Jack Brearley, a white 21-year-old, with murder.
+Mr Brearley will appear in court on November 9th.

+Aboriginals are aghast.
+Thousands have gathered in vigils this week calling for an end to racism against their people.
+Yet police warn against “unfounded speculation” that could prejudice a jury and jeopardise the trial.
+They say there is nothing to indicate yet that there was a racial motive, suggesting it could be a case of mistaken identity.
+To Aboriginals, that is tin-eared—and proof that authorities remain indifferent to their plight.

+## COP27 kicks off

+On Sunday the United Nations’ annual climate summit began.
+Delegates are massed in Sharm el-Sheikh, an Egyptian resort town on the Red Sea, for the event, which runs for two weeks.
+Politicians will make lofty public promises about reducing greenhouse-gas emissions.
+Behind closed doors, meanwhile, negotiators will squabble about how to do it—and who should pay.

+At last year’s summit, in Glasgow, nearly 200 countries recommitted themselves to the Paris Agreement target of limiting global temperature rise to 1.5°C over pre-industrial levels by 2100.
+That goal already appears practically [out of reach](https://te.arielherself.xyz/leaders/2022/11/03/the-world-is-missing-its-lofty-climate-targets-time-for-some-realism).
+Countries have failed to adequately slash emissions, which are still rising globally.
+The consequences of this will be catastrophic, and every effort should be made to ensure [as little warming as possible](https://te.arielherself.xyz/interactive/briefing/2022/11/05/the-world-is-going-to-miss-the-totemic-1-5c-climate-target).
+But there also must be an enhanced commitment to [adaptation](https://te.arielherself.xyz/special-report/2022-11-05), including poor countries’ calls for funding for [the damages they have already incurred](https://te.arielherself.xyz/the-economist-explains/2022/10/03/what-is-climate-loss-and-damage).
+The clock has already ticked too far.

 ----------